June 2022

 Rationality vs sense of fairness

-If the receiver was rational, her acts would have been governed by her self-interest, as expected by economics theories, and take whatever was offered.
+If the receiver was rational, her actions would have been governed by her self-interest, as expected by economic theories, and she would have taken whatever was offered.
 After all, something is better than nothing.
-But, this doesn’t happen always.
-There is a limit to the offer below which the receiver may feel the injustice by the donor.
+But this doesn’t always happen.
+There is a limit to the offer below which the receiver may feel the donor’s injustice.

 Further Reading